vitaliihonta/scala-ql/README.md

 # ScalaQL

-ScalaQL is simple statically typed (and lawful) query DSL for scala.
+ScalaQL is simple statically typed query DSL for scala.

 The library provides a composable Query - a description of your computations,
 which you can then apply to multiple sources and write into multiple sinks.

-Documetations and examples could be found on project's web site
+The documentation and examples could be found on project's web site
 https://scala-ql.vhonta.dev